KangchengHou/admix-kit/README.md

 `admix-kit` is a Python library to facilitate analyses and methods development of genetics data from admixed populations.

 > `admix-kit` is currently in beta version and frequently updating.
 We welcome any [feature requests or bug reports](https://github.com/KangchengHou/admix-kit/issues).
+Please ask us **"Can `admix-kit` do XX?"**.
+There is chance that some function has already been implemented but not well documented.
+We can prioritize more useful work if you let us know.

 ## Installation
 ```bash